rarimo/rarime-rn-sdk/README.md

 async () => {
   try {
     /**
-     * Throws an error only when the user is not allowed to submit the proposal.
+     * Throws an error only when the user is not allowed to vote on this proposal.
      *
      * Checks that the proposal has started and not yet ended,
      * verifies that the user's identity is eligible,